nemanjant/PROG2900-Bachelor-project-2025/README.md

 **Company:** Mobai AS

 Norwegian University of Science and Technology
-Department of Computer Science, Gjøvik — Spring 2025
+Department of Computer Science
+Gjøvik, Spring 2025

 ---